rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 **Check certificate against certificate revocation list**

-Determines if the certificate should be checked against the revoced certificates and their CA's
+Determines if the certificate should be checked against the revoked certificates and their CA's

 **Authenticate as client using this certificate file**